budarin/http2-test-project/README.md

 pushAsset(stream, jsFile1);
 pushAsset(stream, jsFile2);
 ```
-and try to reload the page some time - it wil take much more time to get the error
+and try to reload the page some time - it will take much more time to get the error
 ```
 npm[11960]: src\node_file.cc:215: Assertion `!reading_' failed.
  1: node::DecodeWrite